pimcore/pimcore/docs/Development_Documentation/13_Installation_and_Upgrade/03_System_Setup_and_Hosting/02_Nginx_Configuration.md

 # Nginx Configuration

-**This guide is still unfinished, it only includes the working server config, not other Nginx requirements.**

-**It's highly recommended to use Apache until we definitely have finished this reference configuration**.

 Installation on Nginx is entirely possible, and in our experience quite a lot faster thnn apache.
 This section won't dive into how
 Nginx is installed etc, but will show a working Nginx configuration.

 ## Configuration

-Below is the configuration for a nginx server ( just the server bit, the http etc. bit can be kept default, as long as you include mime.types ).
+Below is the configuration for a Nginx server (just the server part, the http etc. part can be kept default, as long as mime.types are included).

 ```
 # mime types are covered in nginx.conf by: